wighawag/purple-warlock/README.md

 npm run production
 ```

-For webapp:build you can also use [fleek](https://fleek.co).
-The repo provide a `.fleek.json` file already setup
+For `webapp:build` you can also use [fleek](https://fleek.co) so that building and ipfs deployment is done automatically.
+The repo provide a `.fleek.json` file already setup for staging.

-The only thing needed is setting up the environment variables (VITE_THE_GRAPH_WS, VITE_THE_GRAPH_HTTP, VITE_CHAIN_ID).
+The only thing needed is setting up the environment variables (VITE_THE_GRAPH_HTTP, VITE_CHAIN_ID).
 You can either set them in fleek dashboard or set them in `.fleek.json`